IV THERAPY: How and Why IV Therapy Works

-IV therapy is used in cases of serious illness, not as a preventative measure.
-Cells in your stomach and intestine can transport and absorb only so fast, and, unfortunately, their highest speed isn’t enough to create a high-concentration gradient throughout the body.
+IV therapy is used in cases of serious illness and as a preventative measure.
+Cells in your stomach and intestine can transport and absorb only so fast and unfortunately their highest speed isn’t enough to create a high-concentration gradient throughout the body.
 Your stomach simply can’t absorb these types of high dosages.
 In addition, when many nutritional medicines are taken orally in the large doses that are required, the body simply cannot handle digesting and routing the nutrients.
 A patient could experience a skin rash or diarrhea because the stomach is not able to facilitate that level of concentration—unpleasant side effects for an already sick patient!

 And, as many of you know, there comes a time when you can only swallow so many pills.
 IV therapy is the perfect solution in these cases, because intravenously, the nutrients are able to bypass your stomach and produce an instant and significant increase in concentration, which is presented to every cell in the body.

-Further, in many cases, by the time symptoms of a disease have become apparent, it is too late for oral nutritional medicines alone, to make much difference at all.
-Your body’s ability to absorb nutrients can be inhibited by many factors, including previous medications, antibiotic use, yeast or bacterial overgrowth, and existing, nutritional deficiencies.
+Further, in many cases, by the time symptoms of a disease have become apparent, it is too late for oral nutritional supplements alone, to make much difference at all.
+Your body’s ability to absorb nutrients can be inhibited by many factors, including previous medications, antibiotic use, yeast or bacterial overgrowth and existing nutritional deficiencies.